morgan-ashley/ember-copycat/README.md

 ##30 days, 30 mock websites.
 Day Two.
 This is a static page of Bootstap (non-responsive).

-*Something new I learned:
+*Something new I learned:*

-1. How to put an icon into a search field
+*1. How to put an icon into a search field*

-2. Discovering background-size: cover *
+*2. Discovering background-size: cover *